EnginesOS-Blueprints/phpmyadmin/README.md

-ReadMe for phpmysqladmin
+ReadMe for pg_admin
-php based administration for mysql server (all mysql services)
+phpPgAdmin is a web-based administration tool for PostgreSQL.
+It is perfect for PostgreSQL DBAs, newbies, and hosting services.